ryannono/BasicStoreApp/server/src/controllers/readme.md

-# Controllers
+# Controllers Directory README

-This directory contains all controller files.
-Controllers are responsible for handling HTTP requests and sending HTTP responses.
-They contain the logic for the CRUD operations for each resource.
+This directory contains all the controller functions used by the application.
+Each controller corresponds to a particular model (e.g., user, product, order, etc.).

-Each controller should be responsible for a single resource and should contain all the necessary CRUD operations for that resource.
+Each controller file exports functions that handle HTTP requests and responses.
+These functions interact with the corresponding services to perform necessary CRUD operations.